Who We Are

 “Without even realizing it, we had transitioned from the Women’s Movement to the Battered Women’s Movement.” – Ann Steytler, Founder.

-For more than 40 years, Women’s Center & Shelter of Greater Pittsburgh has been a leader in providing safety, shelter, support and guidance to all victims of domestic violence.
-During this time, we have been witness to both the triumphs and heartaches associated with this complex issue that affects 1 out of 4 women in America.
+For over 45 years, Women’s Center & Shelter of Greater Pittsburgh has been a leader in providing safety, shelter, support and guidance to all survivors of domestic violence.
+During this time, we have been witness to both the triumphs and heartaches associated with this complex issue that affects 1 out of 4 women, 1 in 7 men, and 54% of gender non-confirming people..

 Our Commitment to Fighting Intimate Partner Violence

-As one of the oldest women’s shelters in Pittsburgh, PA, our goal is to offer hope in the form of resources aimed at helping women and their children escape abusive relationships and build new lives.
+As one of the oldest domestic violence shelters in the country, our goal is to offer hope in the form of resources aimed at helping survivors and their children escape abusive relationships and build new lives.

 Our Guiding Principles